MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 > [!div class="op_single_selector"]
 > * [Android](android.md)

-Mobile Center Push will let you Push notifications to your application users.
+Mobile Center Push will let you push notifications to your application users.

 Mobile Center Push relies on [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to Push notifications to the devices.